IamMU/Fancy-Print/CONTRIBUTING.md

 <br>

-# Basics of Git and GitHub
+# Basics of Git and GitHub for Newcomers

 Before we proceed, it's better to know the difference between Git and Github.
 Git is a version control system (VCS) that allows us to keep track of the history of our source code , whereas GitHub is a service that hosts Git projects.